 This Story also Contains

 Students can find the complete and well-explained solutions to all the textbook questions.
 Studying through the Class 12 Biology Chapter 1 Sexual Reproduction in Flowering Plants question answer helps students revise important concepts and practice important topics.
+All the answers are prepared according to the latest NCERT curriculum, so that students do not miss anything.

 Question 1.
 Name the parts of an angiosperm flower in which the development of male and female gametophytes takes place.